Don’t know your PPC from your SEO? Discover our guide to online advertising for small businesses.

 Retargeting is done through display ad networks, companies that buy ad space on a wide range of websites and social sites.
 The network provides small bits of code which your website leaves on a visitor’s device when they visit.
 These tagged visitors will then see your ads elsewhere.
 The network can place your ads on suitable sites and social networks, depending on your goals.

-If you know you’re getting website visitors but you’d like your conversion levels to be higher, retargeting could be worth exploring.
+If you know you’re getting website visitors but you’d like your conversion levels to be higher, retargeting could be worth exploring as a good opportunity to advertise your small business online.

 Pick an advertising network and let them do the technical work for you!
 Some popular platforms include AdRoll, Perfect Audience and of course Google.
 Some networks have a minimum website traffic threshold, so they might not be suitable for smaller businesses.